 - 1. Open a Web browser and enter the IP address of the switch in the Web browser address field. - 2.
-Click Login when the Login screen displays. - 3.
 Enter the user name and password into the dialogue box that appears.

 The user name and password are the same as those you use to log on to the command-line interface.
 By default, the user name is admin, and there is no password.